-An executive team review deck contained a somewhat defined need TD were looking for from this project; a re imagined building that stands as a Toronto icon and encourages people to explore it.
-The vehicles for programing the building and attracting attention could be too difficult to maintain yet there needed to be a component of the buildings’ function that allows it to evolve and change over time.
+A TD executive team review deck contained a somewhat vaguely defined need for this project; a re imagined building that stands as a Toronto icon and encourages people to explore it.
+The vehicles for programing the building and attracting attention could be too difficult to maintain yet there needed to be a component of the building’s function that allows it to evolve and change over time.
 The working term that emerged was ‘interactive’ and the executive team agreed that large scale digital media of some sort is a potential type of application to achieve their goals.
 There was also a desire to reflect openness and a connection to both the local Toronto community and visitors from around the globe.

 Upon reviewing the site location, what immediately struck me is the adjacency to surrounding Toronto architectural landmarks like the Old City Hall directly across the street.
 A prime tourist photo spot of this building is the corner where the bank branch is located.
 Competing for attention with this beautiful large building would be a challenge for the smallish bank branch nestled within two skyscrapers.
 It occurred to me that maybe the focus wasn’t the bank branch at all but everything else around.

 Would it be possible for the TD Toronto Flagship to give a gift to the local community and visiting tourists, the gift of a brand new view.
 Considering the site, I imagined this would be the most interesting and unique way to make the location highly trafficked and a destination within the city of Toronto.

 Existing TD branch located on a busy downtown Toronto corner.

 View across the street of Old City Hall.